mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 ## Improving your model
-Coming soon, I'm still tuning the model to get a right balance of scale and speed
+Coming soon, I'm still tuning the model to get a right balance of scale and speed Update, removed sparse encoding as even a 64x64 image require too long to process on a home desktop level computer.
+Plans
+- focus more on img augmentation / alternative optimization / model structure changes / batch wised training